stephanlensky/swayvnc-chrome-fork/README.md

 ## Connect

 Use a vnc client to connect to the server.
+[RealVNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) is recommended for windows, or:

 ```
 $ wlvncc <vnc-server>